by Natalie Crouch

 - If you rely heavily on website custom audiences for example remarketing and lookalike you’ll need to consider focusing on growing other remarketing lists such as video viewers, email subscribers and social followers engagers.

-With the update now in place it’s no doubt we’re going to see advertisers and businesses affected to various degrees.
-It’s worth noting that changes are fluid and often ambiguous when it comes to Facebook updates and it’s pretty much guaranteed that we’ll see other privacy-focused changes for ecommerce and digital advertisers in the future.
+With the update now in place, there’s no doubt we’re going to see advertisers and businesses affected to various degrees.
+It’s worth noting that changes are fluid and often ambiguous when it comes to Facebook updates and it’s pretty much guaranteed that we’ll see other privacy-focused changes for eCommerce and digital advertisers in the future.
 A key thing to remember is that while these changes are disruptive and frustrating, Facebook is looking at ways to ensure advertisers and businesses still have the ability to run targeted and successful advertising campaigns on their platform and in the coming months we’ll see more of what they have to offer to counteract this update.

 Need a little more information?
 Looking for support to ensure your advertising efforts are not affected?
-Have a chat to the Peaky Digital team today and find out how you can still maximise the performance of your Paid Social campaigns.
+Have a chat with the Peaky Digital team today and find out how you can still maximise the performance of your Paid Social campaigns.

 Get A Free Website AuditWe’ll analyse your website and send you FREE report including 5 actionable tips to help improve your Google rankings.